algoneer/algoneer/docs/source/getting_started.rst

    This is a work-in-progress that shows how the pre-alpha version of Algoneer works.
 Please let us know if you should encounter any problems.

-Algoneer helps you to better understand your datasets and machine learning models and test them for potential problems.
-Algoneer aims to be simple to use.

 Algoneer provides blackbox tests that work on :class:`~algoneer.model.Model` objects.
 A Model is an :class:`~algoneer.algorithm.Algorithm` that has been trained with a specific :class:`~algoneer.dataset.DataSet`.